dalong0514/readnotes/20210102原文复制/2021159Plato-and-the-Nerd/2021159Plato-and-the-Nerd0701.md

 In chapter 11 , I will examine the meaning of probability, which underlies Shannon's notion of information.
 Fundamentally, probability is a measure of uncertainty, the lack of information.
 The entropy in a system quantifies exactly how much information we lack about the system.
 Put another way, entropy quantifies how much information can potentially be gained by observing the system.
 But there are two distinct and incomparable measures, discrete and continuous entropy.
 Only discrete entropy measures information in bits.

 In the next chapter, we will look at machines whose sole purpose is to process digital information.
 I will argue that even if we restrict our attention to the digital world, leaving out my dishwasher, software is still limited.
 It cannot perform most information-processing functions.

+[3] Any text on digital communication will cover this topic of channel capacity, including one that I coauthored (Barry et al., 2004, p.
+123).

 7.4 连续信息